romrawinjp/romrawinjp.github.io/content/cv.md

 Here is the content for pre-release on Jan 30, 2024.
 Materials are still under my construction to help you learn as efficient as possible.
 It will be updating soon.
 <img src="/images/short-course.png" alt= "mis">

+`Jan 30, 2024` I just know that this lecture is paried with this weekend hackathon on image search.
+So, I'll be updating the content after the hackathon ends!
+Enjoy image's world!

 ---

 ## Education